intuition-dev/intuDocs/meta-slides/2sol.md

 ### Pillar 1: Digital transformation, change management, and apocalypse of Cloud v1.0
 - Leverage SasS services as the only architecture
 - Leverage Web/HTML throughout org
-- Leverage low-code by citizen developers
+- Leverage low-code by citizen developers and then pro-developers

 ---